gitcoinco/grants-stack/packages/contracts/docs/DEPLOY_STEPS.md

 | `fantom-testnet`   |
 | `mainnet`          |

 ### Project Registry

 The section here shows how to set up the project registry for the first time on a given network.
 Ideally these steps would be done once per chain.
-In this example , we would be deploying on goerli
+In this example, we would be deploying on Goerli

 0. Create an `.env` file
 ```sh